-As shown in Table 1, probate divisions exhibited satisfactory clearance rates statewide in many of the case types in 2017, although in the Mental Health and Civil Commitments case type, an average quarterly clearance rate of 94 percent is suggestive of a growth in a backlog.
+As shown in Table 1, probate divisions exhibited satisfactory clearance rates statewide in many case types in 2018, although in the guardianships-of-incompetents case type, an average quarterly clearance rate of 91 percent suggests a growth in a backlog.
 Because the Supreme Court does not promulgate time standards for probate cases, overage rates are not calculable.